andrewcp54/ai-acpiechota/final/README.md

 Not bad, 91.2% is a pretty respectable accuracy.
 However, this isn't a very complicated "dataset", especially because this is a linearly separable problem.

 Either the square is red, or it is blue.
 That's it.

+Now through movie magic the neural network is here!